spqjf12345/Android-Project/README.md

 # Android-Project
-This is android project folder
+This is android project folder with Kotlin